After BNP, U.S. targets range of firms in crackdown on illicit money flows

 WASHINGTON BNP Paribas’ guilty plea and agreement to pay nearly $9 billion for violating U.S. sanctions is part of a larger U.S. Justice Department shift in strategy that is expected to snare more major banks and other firms across the financial food chain.

-Two other major French banks, Credit Agricole and Societe Generale, Germany's Deutsche Bank AG, and Citigroup Inc's Banamex unit in Mexico are among those being investigated for possible money laundering or sanctions violations, according to people familiar with the matter and public disclosures.
+Two other major French banks, Credit Agricole CAGR.PA and Societe Generale SOGN.PA, Germany's Deutsche Bank AG DBKGn.DE, and Banamex USA, the U.S. arm of Citigroup Inc's C.N Mexican banking group Banamex, are among those being investigated for possible money laundering or sanctions violations, according to people familiar with the matter and public disclosures.

 The Justice Department and other U.S. authorities, including the Manhattan District Attorney, are probing Credit Agricole and Societe Generale for potentially violating U.S. economic sanctions imposed against Iran, Cuba and Sudan, one of the sources said.

-Separately, Citigroup is investigating an alleged fraud involving $565 million (£329.4 million) in loans at Banamex and as a result of that has fired a dozen employees.
+Separately, Citigroup is investigating an alleged fraud involving $565 million in loans at Banamex and as a result of that has fired a dozen employees.

 The timing of any possible legal action or related settlement negotiations is unclear.

-The pipeline of cases has built up as U.S. prosecutors have pivoted from focussing on specific criminals to also vigorously pursuing the financial institutions that move money for them.
+The pipeline of cases has built up as U.S. prosecutors have pivoted from focusing on specific criminals to also vigorously pursuing the financial institutions that move money for them.

 At the heart of this effort is a 12-prosecutor Money Laundering and Bank Integrity Unit within the Justice Department that was created in 2010.
 It handled the investigation into BNP for U.S. sanction law violations, primarily involving Sudan deals, as well as large money laundering and sanctions cases in recent years against HSBC Holdings Plc, ING Bank N.V. and others.